DMin: Scalable Training Data Influence Estimation for Diffusion Models: DMin : Scalable Influence Estimation

 Since the training dataset remains fixed after training, we can cache the loss gradient of each training data sample, as illustrated in Figure~\ref{fig:overview}(a).
 For a given training pair $X^i = (p^i, x^i)$, and a timestep $t$, the training data is processed through the diffusion model in the same way as during training, and a loss is computed between the model-predicted noise and a Gaussian noise $\epsilon$, where $\epsilon \sim \mathcal{N}(0, I)$.
 Back-propagation is then performed to obtain the gradient $g^i_t$ for the training data pair $X^i$ at timestep $t$.
 Once all gradients $\{g^i_1, g^i_2, \cdots, g^i_T\}$ for $X^i$ at all timesteps are obtained, we apply a compression technique to these gradients and cache the compressed versions for influence estimation.
 Furthermore, for tasks where only the top-$k$ most influential samples are required, we can construct a KNN index on the compressed gradients to enable efficient querying.

-\textbf{Forward and Backward Passes.} In forwarding, following the same process as training, for a training pair $(p^i, x^i)$ and a timestep $t$, the prompt $p^i$ is passed through the encoder to obtain a prompt embedding, while the image $x^i$ is passed through a VAE to obtain a latent representation $z_0^i$.
-Gaussian noise is then generated from $\epsilon \sim \mathcal{N}(0, I)$ and added to the latent representation to obtain a noisy latent presentation.
-Then input the timestep $t$, noisy latent presentation $z^i_t=z_0^i+\epsilon$, and the embedding $z_p^i$ are then fed into the model for the forward pass.
+\textbf{Forward and Backward Passes.} In the forward pass, following the same process as training, for a training pair $(p^i, x^i)$ and a timestep $t$, the prompt $p^i$ is passed through the encoder to obtain a prompt embedding, while the image $x^i$ is passed through a VAE to obtain a latent representation $z_0^i$.
+Gaussian noise is then sampled from $\epsilon \sim \mathcal{N}(0, I)$ and added to the latent representation to obtain a noisy latent representation.
+The timestep $t$, the noisy latent $z^i_t=z_0^i+\epsilon$, and the embedding $z_p^i$ are then fed into the model for the forward pass.

 After the forward pass, a loss is computed between the Gaussian noise $\epsilon$ and the predicted noise $\hat{\epsilon}$.
 Subsequently, back-propagation is performed to calculate the gradients for each parameter that requires a gradient.
 It is important to note that for models with adapters as illustrated in Figure~\ref{fig:overview}(b), only the parameters associated with the adapters require gradients.
 After obtaining the gradients, we concatenate all of them and flatten them into a single vector.
 For a diffusion model with 2B parameters, this resulting gradient vector will have a length of 2B.